PabloJTechDev/skills-copilot-code-review/src/README.md

 ## Features

 - View all available extracurricular activities
-- Sign up for activities
+- Teachers can register/unregister students for activities
+- Announcements banner driven from the database
+- Authenticated teachers can manage announcements (add/edit/delete)

 ## Getting Started

+### Prerequisites

+- MongoDB running locally on `mongodb://localhost:27017/`

 1. Install the dependencies: